ibm-cloud-docs/loadbalancer-service/faqs.md

 ## What information do I need to file a support ticket?
 {: faq}

-To file a support ticket, please provide the product name ("{{site.data.keyword.loadbalancer_full}}"), the UUID of your load balancer (if possible) and your Softlayer account number.
+To file a support ticket, please provide the product name ("{{site.data.keyword.loadbalancer_full}}"), the UUID of your load balancer (if possible) and your IBM Cloud account number.
 The UUID can be found in the URL after navigating to the overview page of the given load balancer.